 Each applicant will be asked to complete the following:

-Submitting our online questionnaire allows us to track applications and ensure we are able to contact applicants.
+The online application asks for contact information, which allows us to track applications and ensure we are able to contact applicants.

 Résumé or Curriculum Vitae

 Send a current copy of your résumé or curriculum vitae.
 Please limit to 5 pages.

 Answer both of the following questions.
 Your responses will help the selection committee to become acquainted with you as an individual and understand your interest in participating in the Workshop.
 Please limit each essay response to a maximum of 500 words.